Radyr Comprehensive School

 Radyr Comprehensive School (Ysgol Gyfun Radur) is an 11–18 mixed comprehensive school and sixth form college in Radyr, Cardiff, Wales that was established in 1972.
 The current roll is around 1,295 students, with around 280 of those in the sixth form.

 The school is controlled by the Cardiff Education Authority.
 For the 2000–01 school year, demand for places from parents exceeded supply.

+As of February 2024, 14.3% of pupils are eligible for free school meals, which is nearly 7% less than the national average.

 History

 Prior to 1968, the majority of children from Radyr travelled nine miles to Penarth County Grammar School and St Cyres Secondary Modern School in Penarth by steam train daily, a quicker and easier option than road journeys to closer Cardiff secondary schools.
 The arrangement ceased when the direct rail route was closed by the Beeching Axe.
 The new Radyr Comprehensive School opened in 1972.
 In 2004, a new state-of-the-art sports hall, including a fitness suite, was built for the school.

 In June 2007, the school site was said to be worth £25m, and it was reported by the South Wales Echo that Cardiff Council were considering plans to close the school as part of a reorganisation.

 The school was criticised, in February 2008, after pupils aged 13 were instructed by a teacher to write imaginary suicide notes for an English lesson in order to "get into the mind of a troubled teenager".
 This was part of a study of the non-curriculum novel Noughts and Crosses by Malorie Blackman.
 However, the school is just a few miles from Bridgend where there had been multiple teenage suicides.
 The headmaster of the school stated that "the task was a 'spontaneous piece of writing' where children were asked not to turn over the page to find out what the letter said - but to write their own version of the suicide note" and "the teacher setting the text did not associate the task with news stories but considered it part of the textual study of a serious book dealing with serious issues in a serious way".
 Several relatives of the recently deceased Bridgend teenagers expressed their sorrow and regret that the unsuitable subject featured in a school project for such young children.